travis-ci/docs-travis-ci-com/user/caching.md

 ### Pull request builds and caches

-Pull request builds check the following cache locations:
+Pull request builds check the following cache locations in order, using the first one present:

 * The pull request cache.
 * The pull request target branch cache.